 - Say what you mean.
 Use short, pithy sentences that make a statement and get right to the point.

 EatingWell strives to represent voices from diverse backgrounds and experiences in our stories.
-Please include expert quotes from sources that reflect diversity —including race, socioeconomic status, gender, sexual orientation, political or religious affiliations and nationalities—as applicable, when that information is publicly available.
+Please include expert quotes from sources that reflect diverse representation—including race, socioeconomic status, gender, sexual orientation, political or religious affiliations and nationalities—as applicable, when that information is publicly available.

 Most of our recipes are developed and tested in the EatingWell Test Kitchen & analyzed by registered dietitians.
 But we do sometimes assign recipe development and photography (together and separately) to freelance contributors.